Chicago Lighting Institute: Coursed offered

-Every year numerous courses were offered by the Institute, some repeated annually and others developed to address growing concerns or public interest.
+Every year numerous courses were offered by the Institute for engineers, salesmen, architects, and builders.
+Some courses were repeated annually and others developed to address growing concerns or public interest.
 The courses typically had twelve two-hour sessions.
 Fifty students were the maximum that could be enrolled in a class.
 Some educational institutions gave college credit to their students who enrolled and completed the classes.
 Among the many courses offered were: